scroll to top

 • Skills: What am I able to do?
 Skills include both technical skills and human, or durable, skills.
 Technical skills, such as coding in Python or knowing how to operate machinery, tend to be specific to a person’s field of study, job, or industry.
 Human, or durable, skills—as the name implies—apply across a wide range of fields.
 These include things like communication, problem-solving, and creativity.

 • Behavior: What dispositions do I display?
-Intellectual behaviors include things like integrity, drive, perseverance, empathy, and confidence in reason.
+Intellectual behaviors include things like integrity, drive, perseverance, empathy, and confidence in reasoning.
 Such behaviors are a critical component of how skills and knowledge ultimately get applied in a person’s career.
-A doctor, for example, may have tremendous skill and knowledge, but without empathy will fall short in patient care.
+A doctor, for example, may have tremendous skill and knowledge, but without empathy, he or she will fall short in terms of patient care.

 • Applied Context: In which environments am I working?
 Contexts include both the materials with which one might be required to work, the conditions of the work itself, and the environment in which the work takes place.
 For example, welders will take specific steps to successfully work in a submerged rather than open-air environment.